titu1994/neural-image-assessment/README.md

 ### Arguments:
 ```
--dir    : Pass the relative/full path of a directory containing a set of images.
+--dir    : Pass the relative/full path of a directory containing a set of images.
 Only png, jpg and jpeg images will be scored.
 --img    : Pass one or more relative/full paths of images to score them.
 Can support all image types supported by PIL.
 ```